-GST may be included in some expenses but is currently not payable on the fees stated.
-If that changes, GST will be added to the fees, where applicable.
+GST may be included in some expenses.
+GST will be included in fees where applicable.

 Conflicts of interest

 Policy Statement

 Conflicts are inherent in any complex financial services organisation, including Mercer's business model where Mercer and/or a related party may be acting as manager, consultant and/or product manufacturer to each other and our clients and customers.
 As a local entity offering a range of financial products and services to its clients and customers, and as part of a global organisation, Mercer may from time to time have interests which conflict with the interests of its clients and customers.
 It is also possible that conflicts may arise between our clients and customers.